ie3-institute/simonaAPI/docs/readthedocs/gettingstarted.md

 With the release of version `0.6.0` there were major changes in the way external simulations are set up.
 Therefore, older simulations no longer work with the version `0.6.0`.

-With the release of version `0.10.0` there were a lot of refactoring, which breaks compatibility with older simulations.
+With the release of version `0.10.0` there was a lot of refactoring, which breaks compatibility with older simulations.